 Is it HEALTHY when we find our mind doing this, and how can we harness it?

-I’ve been looking at this subject for a little while now, ever since I published the first edition of my book “How to Heal Your Life on a Deep Heart Level” I had high hopes for its success, as any author would.
+When I published the first edition of my book “How to Heal Your Life on a Deep Heart Level” I had high hopes for its success, as any author would.

-I’ve been awed and amazed how some first-time published authors have zoomed way past me in learning how and where to market themselves, while building a platform that is just, well, awe-inspiring.
+I was in awe of and amazed with how some first-time published authors have zoomed way past me in learning how and where to market themselves, all the while building a platform that is just, well, awe-inspiring.

-There have been moments when I saw how much they’ve accomplished, and when I compared my progress and successes to theirs I felt discouraged.
+There were moments when I saw how much they’ve accomplished, and when I compared my progress and successes to theirs I felt discouraged.

 I had to look a little deeper into this feeling… why was I feeling it? …where was it coming from? …was it true? …how could I harness the negative and turn it around?

-I didn’t wish to be sucked down that vortex again, so I looked at it head on and asked myself some questions:
+I didn’t wish to be sucked down the vortex of depression again, so I looked at it head-on and asked myself some questions:

 - Was I comparing myself unfavorably with those authors because I had an inferior message/book?